 Once you retire and have no other health insurance, Medicare becomes your primary insurance.

 As we mentioned above, once Medicare becomes your primary insurance, you need Part B to ensure you have full health coverage.
-While Part A covers some, there are many gaps that could leave you out of pockets many thousands of dollars.
+While Part A covers some, there are many gaps that could cost you thousands of dollars out-of-pocket.

 If Medicare is your primary insurance coverage, Part B is critical to ensuring you have full coverage.